Board of Governors

 Amanda Sayers – LA Governor, Chairman of the Board, Leadership and Management and Staff Wellbeing, Link Governor for Training and Visits

-Dr Michael Harrington – Co-opted Governor, Chair of the Finance and General Purposes Committee, Link Governor for Procurement and Benchmarking
+Dr Michael Harrington – Co-opted Governor and Link Governor for Procurement and Benchmarking

-My doctoral research was in the field of psychodynamics; I am a summa cum laude graduate, an alumni of the Harvard Business School and London’s Royal Central School of Speech and Drama; with expertise in Emotional Intelligence and school governorship.
+My doctoral research was in the field of psychodynamics; I am a summa cum laude graduate, an alumni of the Harvard Business School and London’s Royal Central School of Speech and Drama.
 In addition to acting and writing, I am an experienced business leader and former Justice of the Peace.
 In the voluntary sector I’ve been a night volunteer at a London homeless shelter, driver of an old people’s minibus in North Kensington, and a mentor at an international aid agency.

 Jagdeep Birdi – Ex-Officio Governor, Executive Head Teacher

-I am an active member of a number of boards and steering groups including Schools’ Forum and the RBKC LGPS Board.
+Alongside my school leadership roles, I am an active member of several boards and steering groups, including serving as Chair of the RBKC Schools’ Forum and as a member of the RBKC LGPS Board.

-Jonathan Damsgaard – Co-opted Governor, Vice Chair of the Finance and General Purposes Committee, Link Governor for Safeguarding
+Jonathan Damsgaard – Co-opted Governor, Vice Chair and Link Governor for Safeguarding

 I have a 15-year career in financial services, and currently work in investment management, with a focus on UK and international real estate.
 Prior to that, I was an investment banker for five years.
 I have an undergraduate degree from the London School of Economics (LSE) in Government and Economics (Bsc).
 In the voluntary sector, I am on the board of the Rugby Portobello Trust (RPT) Foundation, a local youth club in North Kensington.
 I live locally in Ladbroke Grove.

-Chris De Marco – Co-opted Governor, Finance and General Purposes Committee, Link Governor for Risk Management and Fundraising
+Chris De Marco – Co-opted Governor, Finance and General Purposes Committee, Chair of the Finance and General Purposes Committee, Link Governor for Risk Management and Fundraising

-Paula Evans – LA Additional Appointed Governor, Chair of Curriculum and Standards Committee, Link Governor for Quality of Education and SEND
+Paula Evans – LA Additional Appointed Governor, Chair of Curriculum and Standards Committee, Link Governor for Curriculum, Teaching and Inclusion

 I have worked in teaching since qualifying in 1986.
 I have worked in secondary, middle and primary education.
 During my time in education, I have held various roles, both pastoral and curriculum based.
 Most recently, I worked at Park Walk Primary School, Chelsea, for 10 years, where I held the post of Deputy Head Teacher.
 During this time, I held the Acting Headship on two different occasions and, for the last two years there, supported the Headteacher as the SENDCo.

-Jessica Asher – Co-opted Governor, Curriculum and Standards Committee, Link Governor for Quality of Education and Personal Development
+Jessica Asher – Co-opted Governor, Curriculum and Standards Committee, Link Governor for Curriculum, Teaching, Attainment and Personal Development

 I joined Bevington’s Board of Governors in September 2023.
 Before joining, I was bringing up my two young children as well as caring for my parents, both of whom were suffering from long term degenerative illnesses.
 Previously I worked as a solicitor, beginning my career in the City but moving to, what was then, a smaller niche firm, Russell-Cooke LLP, specialising in dispute resolution, disciplinary and administrative law.
 I worked at Russell-Cooke for approx. 17 years, becoming a Partner in 2003.
 I was eager to join Bevington’s Board and hoped that my professional skill set and experience would prove useful not only in an educational sphere but specifically at a school in my local community.